Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 MULTIPLIER_CAP = 2.2   # Hard cap — prevents runaway escalation when multiple patterns co-activate

 combined_score = severity_sum × min(condition_multiplier, MULTIPLIER_CAP)
 ```
-***why this number***

-**1.46&1.19**-

-The base curve
-2^x−1 reaches 1 at x = 1
-With 1.4672 scaling:
-1.4672(2^0.75-1)~1

-✔️ Meaning:
+**Why these numbers:**

-The same critical severity level is reached at x ≈ 0.75 instead of 1
+**1.4672 & 1.19** — The base curve 2^x−1 reaches 1 at x = 1.
+With 1.4672 scaling: `1.4672 × (2^0.75 − 1) ≈ 1`.
+This means the same critical severity level is reached at x ≈ 0.75 instead of 1, creating ~25% earlier escalation, modelling rapid physiological deterioration in Tier 1 & 2 conditions.
+For Tier 3, 1.19 provides mild scaling (~19%), keeping progression close to the natural curve and capturing subtle or hidden instability without over-triggering.
-This creates ~25% earlier escalation
-Models rapid physiological deterioration in Tier 1 & 2 conditions

-👉 Interpretation:
-High-risk conditions are made to escalate faster than natural progression
-Mild scaling compared to 1.4672
-Reaches severity = 1 around
-x~0.8 to 0.9
-✔️ Meaning:
-Only slight acceleration (~19%)
-Keeps progression close to natural curve
-Captures subtle or hidden instability without over-triggering

-👉 Interpretation:
-Tier 3 conditions progress, but not aggressively

-**Early ramp (0.20)**-

-Physiological deterioration is gradual, not binary.
+**Early ramp (0.20)** — Physiological deterioration is gradual, not binary.
 Clinical states begin to manifest before formal thresholds are crossed.
 A 20% early ramp allows partial activation when a vital is approaching its pathological limit.
-It ensures:
-Smooth transition from 0 → 1 activation
-Capturing pre-threshold instability
-Justification:
-< 0.1 → too insensitive (misses early warning)
-> 0.3 → too aggressive (causes premature triggering)
-0.2 provides a balanced onset of activation
+Values < 0.1 are too insensitive (misses early warning); 0.3 is too aggressive (causes premature triggering); 0.2 provides a balanced onset of activation.

-Additionally, the ramp only contributes when other vitals already meet condition criteria, preserving clinical validity.

-**Extra multipliers (1.3, 1.2, 1.1)**-

-These model multi-condition interaction severity:

-Tier 1 → +30% amplification
-Tier 2 → +20% amplification
-Tier 3 → +10% amplification

-This reflects:

-Severe conditions dominate risk amplification
-Mild patterns contribute incrementally

-Only the top two impactful patterns are used to:
+**Extra multipliers (1.3, 1.2, 1.1)** — These model multi-condition interaction severity: Tier 1 → +30% amplification, Tier 2 → +20%, Tier 3 → +10%.
+Only the top two impactful patterns are used to avoid over-counting noise and maintain clinical interpretability.

-Avoid over-counting noise
-Maintain clinical interpretability

-**Multiplier cap (2.2)**-

-Prevents runaway escalation when multiple patterns co-activate.
+**Multiplier cap (2.2)** — Prevents runaway escalation when multiple patterns co-activate.
+Ensures system remains stable, clinically realistic, and avoids false emergency inflation.

-Ensures system remains:
-Stable
-Clinically realistic
-Avoids false emergency inflation

-Tier 3 carries a lower base (1.19 vs 1.4672) because Tier 3 patterns represent clinically significant but not acutely life-threatening instability.
-Over-amplifying subtle presentations would produce false emergencies for what are still early-stage warning signals.

 **The 12 patterns:**

-*Tier 1 — Major Instability*
+**Tier 1 — Major Instability**

 | Pattern | Vitals | Thresholds | Normal Refs | Clinical Meaning |
 |---|---|---|---|---|